Draxent/Friendship/README.md

 - `<Friends>`: is a comma separated list of increasing unique IDs corresponding to the friends of the user.

 ### Output
-The output should contain one line per user in the following format:
+The output will contains one line per user, in the following format:

     <User><TAB><Recommendations>